How to Obtain a White Card in Australia: A State-by-State Guide

-If you’re planning to work in the construction industry in Australia, securing your White Card is not just a formality — it’s a legal requirement.
+If you’re planning to work in the construction industry in Australia, securing your White Card is not just a formality, it’s a legal requirement.
+But what’s involved in getting a White Card, is it standard across all states and territories, and where can you obtain one?

 What is a White Card?